-Compose a short paragraph summarizing your article (75 to 100 words).
+• Compose a short paragraph summarizing your article (75 to 100 words).

-Part B:Collaboration: Please complete with a classmate.
+Peer Review

+For this exercise, you will work with a partner.

+If you aren't able to work with a classmate, you can also bounce ideas off a friend or family member and get them to help you talk through some of the same question prompts below.
-Put your summary aside and do not refer to it for this next part.

-Verbally summarize your article for your partner in 30 to 60 seconds.

-Your partner will need to take very brief notes of the verbal summary you give.
+- Do not refer to your summary for this next part.
+Verbally summarize your article for your partner in 30 to 60 seconds. - Your partner will need to take very brief notes of the verbal summary you give. - Switch roles.
+Take notes for your partner in the space below.

-Switch roles.